Distributed Technology Support

 - Faculty research computing hardware, often residing in faculty offices or labs and often running specialized software that is difficult to support.

-Individuals or departments wishing to establish distributed technology resources must contact the Chief Technology Officer prior to submitting a request for such resources to either College or outside sources of funding or other organizations that can provide the resources.
+Individuals or departments wishing to establish distributed technology resources must contact the Chief Information Officer prior to submitting a request for such resources to either College or outside sources of funding or other organizations that can provide the resources.
 The requestor should be prepared to provide an itemized list describing:

 - Technology that is desired.